jinghuazhao/INF/cardio/clump-cojo.md

 * the number of signals increase with the values of GCTA parameters (2, 3), yet moderate changes in LD window have less impact than the reference panel (5, 8).
 * PLINK --clump gives more signals than GCTA --cojo (1, 4 and 2, 5).
 * **Specification of sliding LD windows disregarding LD patterns in clumping gives 52 additional signals** (4, 5).
 * INTERVAL as LD reference leads to more signals than 1000Genomes (5, 6).
-Althogh INTERVAL has alrger sample size, the latter may have value in greater number of variants.
+Althogh INTERVAL has larger sample size, the latter may have value in greater number of variants.
 * Larger sample size gives more signals (5, 7).
 * Unpruned results are likely to give more cis signals.